federicomor/federicomor.github.io/portfolio/en.md

 ## Writing with chemistry
-This is a project that probably dates back to high school years, where inspired by the periodic table hang on the wall I wanted to build words and phrases using as letters the elements from the periodic table.
-With this in mind, I implemented this idea with some C code, available [here](https://github.com/federicomor/writing-with-chemistry), which is also available [at this page](/assets/uni/wwc.html) if you want to play with it.
+This is a project that probably dates back to high school years where, inspired by the periodic table hang on the wall of the classroom, I tried to build words and phrases using the elements from the periodic table as letters.
+With this in mind, I implemented this idea with some C code, available [here](https://github.com/federicomor/writing-with-chemistry), which is also proposed here through a conversion to javascript.

 ~~~
 <!-- Switch to select between English and Italian -->